-A dosage greater then 4 g/l dithionite does not improve the colour removal degree, and even worsens it in the case of concentrations of dyes that are under 5 mg/l, especially for the acid dye.
+A dosage greater then 4 g/l dithionite does not improve the colour removal, and even worsens it in the case low dyes concentrations.

 To analyze the effect of temperature and time treatments were realized for solutions of 10 mg/l dye, 5 - 60 minutes at temperature between 20 and 98^{0} C with 2 g/l dithionite at pH 12.